Group Size: 2 - 7 passengers

 Ongava’s proximity to Etosha allows for game drives in the Etosha National Park and on the Ongava Reserve itself.
 Other possibilities include guided walks, birding and visiting hides.
 Ongava holds one of the largest rhino custodianships for the Namibian government in the country and is one of the few private game reserves in southern Africa where guests can see both black and white rhino.

-Today embark on a full day game drive into Etosha exploring the southern roads.
+Enjoy two full days with game drives into Etosha exploring the southern roads.
 Return to camp where after dark you observe the game at the floodlit waterhole and take a night game drive on the private reserve.
 (BLD)

 Day 10 - End of Diverse Namibia Tour